Dividends payable

 Cash [Cr.]

-As a result of above journal entry, the cash balance is reduced by the amount of dividend paid to stockholders and the dividend payable liability is extinguished.
+As a result of above journal entry, the cash balance reduces by the amount of dividend paid to stockholders and the dividend payable liability extinguishes.

 Example

-During the year 2022, the Manchester Inc. had 500,000 shares of $10 par value common stock and 50,000 shares of 8%, $100 par value preferred stock outstanding.
-The board of directors of corporation declared dividends during the year 2022 as follows:
+During the year 2023, the Manchester Inc. had 500,000 shares of $10 par value common stock and 50,000 shares of 8%, $100 par value preferred stock outstanding.
+The board of directors of the corporation declared dividends during the year 2023 as follows:

 • Declared a cash dividend of $0.5 per share on $10 par value common stock.